 For graph 1, plot a line for female breast cancer death rates (rate/100K) for all US, all races, all ages, for the years 1975 to 2017.
-In Excel, open the dataset file, select the cells from the columns Year and All Races Females All Ages (in my file the header name is allRaceAge.
+In Excel, open the dataset file lastName_brecan_75_17.csv and select the cells from the columns Year and All Races Females All Ages (in my file the header name is allRaceAge.
 With the cells selected, click -> Insert (button next to Home on left) -> Recommended charts -> Line.

 That's it.
 The wording in the header names might be slightly different in your file.
 Move the chart so it does not sit on top of the data cells.
 Select all the empty cells now under the chart (not shown).
 Print -> Print: Selection --> Save as Adobe PDF --> Press Quality.
 Save only the PDF page that includes the chart.
-It might look cropped in Illustrator but Release Clipping Mask should fix it.
-Or modify page set up or print area to get everything before printing.